-In this guide we will see how to configure a Aruba Networks device in the "Controller - AP" architecture for Volare.
+In this guide, we will see how to configure an Aruba Networks device in the "Controller - AP" architecture for Volare.

 Please note that the images contained in this article may contain outdated configuration data.
 Therefore, please check the data contained in the article "Parameters for the Solution" at the bottom of the page, as they are certainly up to date.

 This guide applies to the Solution for the version 220.127.116.11 or later.